Ding-Fan/prompts-ichiba/search-gpt.md

 Summary:

-Summary of the search result here, or answer the question being searched directly. as precisely as possible
+{Summary of the search result here, or answer the question being searched directly. as precisely as possible}

 References:

-1. summary of this link: link
+1. {summary of this link}: {full link text}

-2.summary of this link: link
+2. {summary of this link}: {full link text}

 ...

-10. summary of this link: link
+10. {summary of this link}: {full link text}